 If we capture the motive behind deploying the form SPICe+, it could be noticed that this Form efforts to cover majority of the registrations which a new company might seek at the time of its incorporation.
 Nonetheless, each change is countered by a challenge, therefore, let’s have a squint on below:

 India being a huge market, has surely attracted the Foreign nationals for Foreign Direct Investment (FDI) over years.
 Thus, below mentioned are the key points that cover major areas which might be of keen interest for the Foreign Nationals:

 An Indian bank account is to be mandatorily opened while incorporating a company through form SPICe+.
 If we talk about practical difficulty that was largely faced especially in case for Foreign Residents was opening of bank account in India for remitting the subscription money by the non-resident subscribers.
 Further, the delay in remitting of funds in India caused delay in MCA compliances and FEMA reporting.
 This mandatory Bank Account opening will result in preventing avoidable contraventions.

-Currently, few banks are integrated with the bank account services that are ICICI, Punjab National Bank (PNB), Kotak Mahindra Bank and Bank of Baroda 16 banks are expected to be integrated in total.
+Currently, few banks are integrated with the bank account services that are ICICI, Punjab National Bank (PNB), Kotak Mahindra Bank , Bank of Baroda, State Bank of India , HDFC Bank , IndusInd Bank , Union Bank of India , and Axis Bank (16 banks are expected to be integrated in total.)

 What if one wants to open or function through another bank?